Reinhard H. Luthin

 Reinhard Henry Luthin (January 26, 1905 – November 24, 1962) was a historian best known for his contribution to the study of President Abraham Lincoln.
-He was a professor of history at Columbia University, with a lifelong interest in facts regarding Lincoln's life and times.
+He was a professor of history at Columbia University, with a lifelong interest in Lincoln's life and times.

 Life and career

 He was born on January 26, 1905, in Manhattan, New York City.

 Dr. Luthin, a Fulbright Scholar, graduated from Columbia University with honors in History in June 1934.
 He received his doctoral degree from Columbia University, and he co-authored Lincoln and the Patronage with the Dean of Columbia University (1943–1950), Harry Carman.